Solmeye/ClienThings/README.md

 - Crafting
 - Pick Block
 - Scaffolding
-- Knockback (in some case)
+- Knockback
 - Fall damage
-- Wind charge
+- Interactions with blocks
+- Interactions with items
+- Interactions with entities

 <details>
 <summary>Explanations of the predictions</summary>